sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 ### Testing

-One of the common use cases for triggered execution is developing in a test driven development (TDD) style.
+Triggered execution is often used when developing in a test driven development (TDD) style.
 The following command will monitor changes to both the main and test source sources for the build and re-run only the tests that reference classes that have been re-compiled since the last test run.

 ```
 > ~ testQuick